-It is desirable to celebrate Holy Eucharist in English once in a while for the benefit of the youth.
+It is desirable to celebrate Holy Eucharist in English once in a while for the benefit of the New age Youth & Children.

 Short link. http://wp.me/p1ZsI2-Bk

 Dated 12 April 2002.

 Eastern Orthodox liturgy that we have inherited from our Saintly spiritual Fathers and passed on through generations is the richest among the World Christian faith orders.

 We use its translated veursions in various dialects and languages familiar to its mass followers in each region.

 1. The need of the day is to adapt ourselves to the fast changing social environment.
 It does not in any way mean that we should deviate from the liturgy or do away with different vernacular form of it.

 While most of us here in Kerala have learned and accustomed with the Malayam version, naturally there is this ardent desire to participate in the Holy Qurbano only in Malayalam everywhere.